tailcallhq/tailcallhq.github.io/graphql/faq.md

 **What observability integrations do you support?**

-Tailcall is integrated for telemetry with Apollo Studio, Data Dog, New Relic, and Honeycomb.
+Tailcall integrates with Apollo Studio, Data Dog, New Relic, and Honeycomb for telemetry.

 **What production environments do you support?
 Where can I deploy Tailcall apps?**

 The GitHub Action [tailcallhq/gh-action](https://github.com/tailcallhq/gh-action) can be used to easily deploy a Tailcall server to any supported cloud provider.
 Currently, [AWS Lambda and Fly](https://tailcall.run/docs/deploy-graphql-github-actions/) are supported.

 ## Trivia

 **Why did you start Tailcall?**

-The idea for Tailcall was born from our learnings at Dream11, a fast-growing fantasy sports platform (>200M users) where rapid growth introduced frequent changes to the UI and a need for the backend to make these updates while ensuring Type Safety.
-On the frontend’s recommendation, the backend team adopted GraphQL and saw a reduction in their workload.
-However, the infrastructure cost ballooned as the platform grew.
-Handwriting the GraphQL servers also introduced problems in the code and didn’t scale well.
+Tailcall was inspired by our experiences at Dream11, a fast-growing fantasy sports platform with over 200 million users.
+As the platform grew rapidly, we needed to make frequent UI changes and maintain type safety on the backend.
+We adopted GraphQL on the frontend’s recommendation, which reduced our workload, but as the platform expanded, infrastructure costs skyrocketed.
+Handwriting GraphQL servers also became cumbersome and error-prone.

-We created a Domain Specific Language (DSL) that could abstract these performance problems of GraphQL and cross-cutting concerns and detect these problems at compile time.
-We also got a 90% reduction in infrastructure costs.

-Our main learnings at Dream11 were that APIs should be independently built and operated.
-GraphQL should be used as a client-side abstraction and sit closer to the client than the server.
-The client in this case could be a mobile app, a website, or even some other service that's querying data from some external or internal source.
-Because it's a client-side abstraction, responsibility is with the consumer of APIs and not with the producer.

-Read more about our GraphQL adventures at Dream11 [here](https://tailcall.run/blog/dream11-graphql-case-study/).
-All this learning has helped us architect Tailcall the way it is today!
+We developed a Domain Specific Language (DSL) to address GraphQL’s performance issues and other concerns, which helped us cut infrastructure costs by 90%.
+Our key takeaway was that APIs should be independently built and operated, and GraphQL should be used as a client-side abstraction closer to the client, not the server.
+This knowledge shaped the way we architected Tailcall today!
+You can read more about our GraphQL journey at Dream11 [here](https://tailcall.run/blog/dream11-graphql-case-study/).

 **What specific problem does Tailcall solve and for whom?
 Who is your ideal customer?**

-A growing company that needs efficient management of APIs and is currently using REST APIs is a good prospect for Tailcall.
+Tailcall is perfect for growing companies that need efficient API management and are currently using REST APIs.
+Imagine you have a REST API and run an e-commerce store.
+The UI must make three separate requests:

-Suppose you use a REST API that returns a list of products, and another API that returns the reviews for a specific product (or a list of products).
-The frontend needs to compose these APIs together so that first you get a list of products, and then use the reviews API to fetch reviews for these products, and compose the data together.

-With GraphQL, you can define a schema that describes the data and their relationships, and the GraphQL server implementation allows you to build this data structure efficiently using existing REST APIs.
-GraphQL also allows the UI to only fetch the fields it needs, thus preventing over-fetching.
-However, you have to write backend code to do this.
+- One to get the list of products.
+- Another to get the seller details for each product.
+- A third to get the reviews for each product and calculate the average rating.

+**Manual Composition**: The UI is responsible for combining product data with seller names and calculating the average rating.

+**Over-fetching**: REST endpoints may return unnecessary fields, leading to over-fetching of data that the UI does not need.

+With GraphQL, a single query can be crafted to fetch exactly what the UI needs in one request.
+The GraphQL schema defines the relationships, simplifying data retrieval.
+However, setting this up usually involves writing backend code.

-Tailcall takes this a step further and enables you to build an efficient and fast GraphQL server with only a configuration file that specifies the shape of the data you want, and the sources the data is composed from.
-No code is required.
-This greatly speeds up the development process.
+Tailcall takes it a step further, enabling you to build an efficient GraphQL server using only a configuration file—no code required.
+This significantly speeds up the development process.

 **Is GraphQL dead?
 Why do you use GraphQL when so many in the industry think it’s dead?**

-Writing GraphQL by hand solves some problems but creates another set of problems.
-So, handwritten GraphQL will most likely be phased out.
-Combining the power of GraphQL with a powerful GraphQL runtime like Tailcall has a bright future!
+Handwriting GraphQL can solve certain problems but also introduces new challenges.
+While manual GraphQL might fade away, combining GraphQL with a powerful runtime like Tailcall has a bright future!

-**We already have a GraphQL API ready and we don't have reason to change.
+**We already have a GraphQL API ready and don't have a reason to change.
 Why should we use Tailcall?**

-GraphQL has powerful querying capabilities.
-However, you have to hand-write backend code to do this.
-This introduces complexity and potential for making mistakes.
-Read more about it [here](https://tailcall.run/docs/graphql-configuration-generation-with-tailcall/).

-Tailcall enables you to build an efficient and fast GraphQL server with only a configuration file that specifies the shape of the data you want, and the sources the data is composed from.
-No code is required.
-This greatly speeds up the development process.
-We highly recommend you install it, and if you have questions, we’d be happy to help!
+While GraphQL is great for querying, manually writing backend code introduces complexity and potential errors.
+Tailcall simplifies this by letting you build a fast GraphQL server with just a configuration file, greatly speeding up your development.
+We encourage you to [try it](https://tailcall.run/docs/) out, and if you have questions, we’re here to help!

 **What does the name Tailcall mean?**

-Tail call optimization (TCO) is the inspiration behind the name of our company :).
+Our name was inspired by "tail call optimization" (TCO), a concept in programming that perfectly reflects our mission to optimize performance and turbocharge developers' productivity!

 **I am ready for Tailcall.
 What next?**

-That’s awesome!
-Please visit our [Getting Started](https://tailcall.run/docs/) page.
-For any questions or to chat with us, please join us on [Discord](https://discord.com/invite/kRZBPpkgwq).
+Awesome!
+Check out our [Getting Started](https://tailcall.run/docs/) page to begin your journey.
+For any questions or to chat with us, join us on [Discord](https://discord.com/invite/kRZBPpkgwq).